EasyG0ing1/BlockNot/README.md

 The reason it works has to do with the way CPUs handle binary numbers where there is no possibilty of the number being negative, and [this article](https://techexplorations.com/guides/arduino/programming/millis-rollover/) can explain it in detail if you're interested.

+I have added an example sketch called ```MillisRolloverTest.ino``` that will demonstrate how well BlockNot calculates timer durations even through millis() rollovers, by artifically inflating the value of millis() and calculating the time difference between trigger events.
+There is more discussion in that sketch.

 # Version Update Notes